danog/MadelineProto/docs/TD_docs/methods/getWebPagePreview.md

 ---
 title: getWebPagePreview
-description: Get web page preview by text of the message.
-Do not call this function to often
+description: Returns web page preview by text of the message.
+Do not call this function to often.
+Returns error 404 if web page has no preview
 ---
 ## Method: getWebPagePreview
 [Back to methods index](index.md)